AleksandraCislowski/food-order-app/README.md

 # ReactMeals food order app!

 This project is a fake food order application which helped me to learn and understand ReactApp, especially the concept of the cart in the shop and also manipulations of the items' numbers inside.
-It is also connected with Firebase, so the available meals are fetching from the server.
+It is also connected with Firebase, so the available meals data are fetching from the server.When you "order" your food, the important info required to doing a "delivery" will also be send to a Firebase server.

 ## What you can do here?